v-ramesh/project-cleaningdata-coursera/README.md

 strings (in the second column) being converted into factors.
-* We use the names "Subject" and "Activity" for the first two columns (corresponding to the "subject" and "y" data respectively) and the remaining column names (corresponding to the "X" data) given by the second column of **measurement_names**
+* We use the names "Subject" and "Activity" for the first two columns (corresponding to the "subject" and "y" data respectively) and the remaining column names (corresponding to the "X" data) are obtained from the second column of **measurement_names**
-* The file features.txt contains a number of duplicated names which prevents the *select* function (from *dplyr* package) from being used.
+* The column names obtained from the file features.txt contain a number of duplicated entries which prevents the **select** function from working properly.
 However, these duplicate names do not include the columns of interest (related to mean and standard deviation) and can therefore be first safely removed (using the inbuilt R function *duplicated*).
 * We extract the first two columns and the remaining columns related to mean and standard deviation.
 For mean, the project instructions may be ambiguous and the justification for my choice is as follows.
 I have